Patient education: Colon and rectal cancer (Beyond the Basics)

 The type of surgery you have depends upon where your tumor is located and how far it has spread.
+Another factor to consider is your current bowel function, specifically how well you control your bowels.
 Ask your surgeon to describe which surgery is right for you.

 Treatment after surgery — Postoperative (adjuvant) therapy is typically recommended after surgery.
-The type of treatment you have after surgery depends upon the stage of your cancer, as well as the treatment you had before surgery.
-(See "Adjuvant therapy for resected rectal cancer".)
+The type of treatment you have after surgery depends upon the stage of your cancer as well as the treatment you had before surgery.
+(See "Adjuvant therapy for resected rectal adenocarcinoma".)

-- If your tumor is stage II or III, and you did not have chemotherapy and radiation therapy before surgery, you will probably have it after surgery.
-This is called adjuvant chemoradiotherapy (see 'Neoadjuvant chemoradiotherapy and radiotherapy' above).
+●If your tumor is stage II or III, and you did not have chemotherapy and radiation therapy before surgery, you will probably have them after surgery.
+This is called adjuvant chemoradiotherapy.
+(See 'Neoadjuvant chemoradiotherapy and radiation therapy' above.)

-- If you had chemoradiotherapy or radiation therapy alone before surgery, you will probably need approximately four months of chemotherapy alone (without further radiation therapy) after surgery.
+●If you had chemoradiotherapy or radiation therapy alone before surgery, you will probably need approximately four to six months of chemotherapy alone (without further radiation therapy) after surgery.